-As it was mentioned in terminology, it is an isolated testing environment with virtual networks and virtual machines (VMs) in them.
-Thanks to the infrastructure that is created using the OpenStack cloud service, everything is running without affecting the external infrastructure.
+As mentioned in terminology, it is an isolated testing environment with virtual networks and virtual machines (VMs) in them.
+Thanks to the infrastructure created using the OpenStack cloud service, and everything is running without affecting the external infrastructure.

-The creation of the sandbox requires the definition of the sandbox structure and configuration of the individual virtual machines.
-The definition in the context of KYPO is the directory structure named after sandbox definition which contains:
+Creating the sandbox requires the definition of the sandbox structure and configuration of the individual virtual machines.
+The definition in the context of KYPO is the directory structure named after sandbox definition, which contains:

 - Topology Definition: The file with the sandbox structure definition (hosts, routers, networks, etc.).
 For more detailed information about the topology definition, check the page Toplogy Definition.
 Created sandbox inside the cloud is called KYPO Topology Instance.

-Created sandbox definitions must be stored as a Git repository so it can be used inside the KYPO portal.
-Git repository also must be accessible by the KYPO platform.
+Created sandbox definition must be stored as a Git repository to be used inside the KYPO portal.
+Git repository must also be accessible by the KYPO platform.
 For more detailed information, check the page Sandbox Definition.

-- Sandbox Allocation: The creation of sandbox (virtual machines) inside the cloud.
+- Sandbox Allocation: Creating sandbox (virtual machines) inside the cloud.